What Happens After A Car Accident That Is Your Fault? 2025

 The much more common theory used to determine fault is called negligence.
 Negligence happens when a driver causes injuries by failing to exercise reasonable care.
 Accident victims can show you breached the standard of care by violating traffic laws.
 Thus, you will be liable if you rear-ended another driver because you were following too closely and speeding when they stopped for a yellow light.

 Victims can also show a breach by proving that you did something unreasonably dangerous, albeit legal.
 For example, no state has a law against talking on a hands-free phone, driving without a shirt, or eating while driving.
 But if your sandwich distracted you from seeing a stop sign, you will bear the liability for the resulting crash.
+Similarly, accidents involving parked cars often raise questions of fault.
+If you hit a parked car and fail to leave your information or report the incident as required, it can be treated as a hit-and-run, potentially increasing your liability.

 What Happens if You Are at Fault in a Car Accident?